 Advertising and Promotion

 The U.S. Food and Drug Administration (FDA) and other governmental agencies worldwide regulate the advertising and promotion of pharmaceuticals, medical devices and biologics.
-Included in FDA's oversight are print and broadcast advertising, websites, press releases, sales brochures, scientific symposia and convention booths, and other promotional materials and activities.
+Included in FDA's oversight are print and broadcast advertising, websites, press releases, sales brochures, convention booths, and other promotional materials and activities.

-- In the United States, Baxter’s advertising and promotion standards for all business groups incorporate best practices from inside and outside the company and comply with the U.S. Code of Federal Regulations.
+- United States - Baxter’s advertising and promotion standards for all business groups incorporate best industry practices and are reviewed rigorously for compliance with the U.S. Code of Federal Regulations.

-- In Europe, Baxter ensures that marketing materials for distribution in the region comply with the European Federation of Pharmaceutical Industries and Associations (EFPIA) Code on the Promotion of Prescription-Only Medicines to, and Interactions with, Healthcare Professionals.
+- Europe - Baxter ensures that marketing materials for distribution in the region comply with applicable laws and regulations as well as with the European Federation of Pharmaceutical Industries and Associations (EFPIA) Code of Practice on the promotion of prescription-only medicines to, and interactions with, healthcare professionals.
 The company’s procedures ensure review of marketing materials at the pan-European level, as well as at the country level for compliance with local codes of practice and national product licenses.
 Baxter also adheres to the EUCOMED UNAMEC Code that covers medical devices.

-- In Asia Pacific, Baxter uses an electronic approval system that enables the company to comply with advertising and promotion codes, regulations and internal standards in 15 countries.
+- Asia Pacific - Baxter uses an electronic approval system that enables the company to comply with advertising and promotion codes, regulations and internal standards in 15 countries.